timrobot/CortexNanoBridge/README.md

 ./enable-cortex-autostart.sh
 ```

-Then once you have [obtained the ip address](https://learnubuntu.com/check-ip-address/) for the Jetson, proceed with installing the [laptop API](https://github.com/timrobot/Cortano) onto your laptop to connect.
+Then once you have [obtained the ip address](https://learnubuntu.com/check-ip-address/) for the Jetson, proceed with installing the [laptop API](https://github.com/timrobot/Cortano) onto your local machine to connect.